MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion: Experiments

 \subsection{Sensitivity analysis}

-In this subsection, we perform sensitivity studies for the necessary parameters, including the walking bias factor ($\alpha$), the number of sampled sequences ($num$), the sequence length ($l$), and the embedding dimension ($hdim$).
-Fig. \ref{Fig.9} illustrates the performance under different settings of hyperparameters.
-From Fig. \ref{Fig.9}, we can obtain the following observations: (1) The model achieves best performance when $\alpha$ is 0.0001.
-The performance slightly decreases when $\alpha$ deviates from this value.
-An appropriate value of $\alpha$ can balance topological information and attributes.
-Particularly, If the number of attributes is significantly smaller than the number of nodes, the value of $\alpha$ should be higher.
-(2) When $l$ is 4, MGL2Rank achieves its best performance.
-The performance declines when $l$ is decreased to 2, as the meaningful information regarding nodes associations becomes limited.
-When $l$ exceeds 6, the performance starts to decline due to the introduction of interfering information.
-(3) The performance remains stable as $num$ is increased from 130 to 170, and the best performance is observed when $num$ is set to 150.
-(4) We set the embedding dimension to 8, the model achieves the highest ranking accuracy.
-The performance starts to decrease when $hdim$ exceeds 8, indicating that higher $hdim$ values do not necessarily improve the performance.
+Sensitivity studies were performed on the necessary parameters, including the walking bias factor ($\alpha$), number of sampled sequences ($num$), sequence length ($L$), and embedding dimension ($hdim$).
+Fig. \ref{Fig.9} shows the performance under different hyperparameter settings.
+The following observations can be made from this figure: (1) The model exhibited the best performance when $\alpha$ is 0.0001.
+The performance decreased slightly when $\alpha$ deviated from this value.
+An appropriate value of $\alpha$ can help balance the topological information and attributes.
+In Particular, if the number of attributes is significantly lower than the number of nodes, the value of $\alpha$ should be higher.
+(2) When $L$ is 4, MGL2Rank exhibited the best performance.
+The performance declined when $L$ decreased to 2, as meaningful information regarding the node associations became limited.
+When $L$ exceeded 6, the performance began to decline owing to the introduction of interfering information.
+(3) The performance remained stable as $num$ increased from 130 to 170.
+The performance was optimum when $num$ was set to 150.
+(4) When the embedding dimension was set to 8, the model exhibited the highest ranking accuracy.
+The performance started to decrease when $hdim$ exceeded 8, indicating that higher $hdim$ values do not necessarily improve the performance.